browsermedia/browsercms/upgrading_to_3_1.md

 bcms_news (first one)
 bcms_polling
 bcms_event
-bcms_fckeditor (Needs to correctly use new JS inclusion) bcms_content_rotator bcms_webdav bcms_cas
+bcms_fckeditor (Needs to correctly use new JS inclusion and may need to generate a customconfig.js) bcms_content_rotator bcms_webdav bcms_cas